Premier League to discuss scrapping FA Cup replays

 These measures would also include larger financial help for EFL clubs, with an alteration to the current parachute payments, which it is acknowledged give the clubs receiving them a huge financial advantage.

-It is understood that even England's biggest clubs clubs are committed to retaining the EFL Cup, as they recognise its commercial value.
+It is understood that even England's biggest clubs are committed to retaining the EFL Cup, as they recognise its commercial value.

 However, realistically, if it remained as a 92-club competition, those featuring in Europe would either play drastically reduced squads or select solely from their under-21 squad as they would have to play two midweek matches at certain points.

-The strain on the calendar can be seen by the issues involved in re-arranging the 13 Premier League matches postponed following the death of Queen Elizabeth II.
+The strain on the calendar can be seen by the issues involved in rearranging the 13 Premier League matches postponed following the death of Queen Elizabeth II.

-It is understood the idea is to re-arrange the games from 10-12 September as a 10-match block and there are no plans to alter the format for this season's EFL Cup or FA Cup.
+It is understood the idea is to rearrange the games from 10-12 September as a 10-match block and there are no plans to alter the format for this season's EFL Cup or FA Cup.

-However, the three spare midweeks in April and May when a full round of matches could go were created for Premier League games that had been postponed because of clashes with the EFL Cup final or FA Cup sixth round and semi-finals, meaning new dates would have be found for them.
+However, the three spare midweeks in April and May when a full round of matches could go were created for Premier League games that had been postponed because of clashes with the EFL Cup final or FA Cup sixth round and semi-finals, meaning new dates would have to be found for them.